Max Lowe: Sheffield United

 On 7 September 2020, Sheffield United announced the signing of Lowe on a four-year contract.
 Lowe made his debut in the EFL Cup in a 5-4 penalty loss to Burnley.
 His Premier League debut, against Fulham in United's fifth league fixture of the season, lasted only 19 minutes after he had to be withdrawn following a concussion.
 Lowe came back into the side at left wing-back in defeats to Man City, Chelsea, West Ham and West Brom which left United stranded at the foot of the table with one point from their opening ten fixtures; Wilder admitted that Lowe was starting games "too early" and local media suggesting he looked "lost" and "could quickly find himself sinking without a trace."
 Following defeat to Leicester City, in which Lowe was booked and subbed at half time, he lost his place in the team, only making two more league appearances (one start, one as substitute) between December and March.
 As a whole, Lowe made the matchday squad 33 times as Sheffield United were relegated back to the Championship after two seasons, but featured just eight times, with seven appearances from the start, and was fourth-choice full back, leading to suggestions he could leave the club.

-On 27 August 2021, Lowe joined Championship side Nottingham Forest on loan for the remainder of the season. on June 10, 2022, Forest announced that Lowe would return to his parent club once the loan had expired.
+On 27 August 2021, Lowe joined Championship side Nottingham Forest on loan for the remainder of the season. on 10 June 2022, Forest announced that Lowe would return to his parent club once the loan had expired.

+On 29 May 2024, Sheffield United announced he would be leaving in the summer when his contract expired.

+Sheffield Wednesday

+On 15 June 2024, it was confirmed Lowe would be joining Sheffield Wednesday on 1 July 2024 following the expiration of his Sheffield United contract.
+He made his Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.
+In March 2025, it was confirmed by manager Danny Röhl, that an injury sustained against his former club and rivals Sheffield United, would see Lowe miss the rest of the 2024–25 season.
+In August 2025, amid financial turmoil at Wednesday, Lowe handed in his notice, with other senior players said to be considering doing the same, however he later withdrew that claim and stayed at the club.